moincreemers/swt/features.md

         - No XDW client.
 As a result, e-Referral is not supported.
 Should be a standalone application.
         - WADO: no reports, on-screen image meta data, greyscale, overlays or flv (video).
 Is this really needed for a non-diagnostic viewer?
 Reports yes, but the rest?
+        - DSUB (notification when document list has changed)

 ## Started